blynx/TextformatterVideoEmbedOptions/README.md

 # TextformatterVideoEmbedOptions

-Textformatter to add options for YouTube and Vimeo embedded videos.
-Works well with TextformatterVideoEmbed.
+Adds possibility to set global options for all embedded YouTube and Vimeo videos.
+Nearly all options are implemented as provided by the platforms.

+# Installation

+# How to use

+Add this Textformatter in the details tab of the desired Textfield.
+If you use another Textformatter to embed Videos, put TextformatterVideoEmbedOptions after that one!